-The fifth running of the annual IOI Course in Ocean Governance for Africa was held from the 3rd to the 28th of September.
+The 5th annual IOI Course in Ocean Governance for Africa came to a successful completion on the 28th September.
 The course was hosted at the premises of the IOI South Africa partner and host institute, the South African National Biodiversity Institute (SANBI), at the Kirstenbosch National Botanical Gardens, Cape Town.
-This year’s twenty delegates came from a diverse range of professional backgrounds, and represented ten African countries, including Cameroon, DRC, Egypt, Ghana, Kenya, Madagascar, Namibia, Nigeria, South Africa and Tanzania.
+This year’s 20 delegates came from a diverse range of professional backgrounds, and represented ten African countries, including Cameroon, Democratic Republic of the Congo, Egypt, Ghana, Kenya, Madagascar, Namibia, Nigeria, South Africa and Tanzania.
 This year’s course was characterised by lively debate, focused discussion and an abundance of laughter.
 The participants enthusiastically engaged with the course material throughout four intensive weeks of lectures from over 40 regional and local experts, representing over 30 institutions.

-This year we welcomed Mihai Burca, an IOI alumnus, who was able to take time out of his Cape Town holiday to come speak to the participants.
+This year the organisers and participants welcomed Mihai Burca, an IOI alumnus, who was able to take time out of his Cape Town holiday to come and speak to the participants.
 In the final week of the course Prof Chua Thia-Eng, from PEMSEA and a member of the IOI Governing Board taught as part of the course.
 The participants gained a great deal from interacting with him.
 It was such a privilege to have him in the country that we opened up the course to the wider marine community for a lunch time seminar on Operational Methodology for Integrated Coastal Management: The ICM System.

 For detailed information about the Training Programme kindly click on the IOI-SA website here.

 2019 Training Programme - ANNOUNCEMENT & CALL FOR APPLICATIONS

 The sixth IOI Course in Ocean Governance for Africa is scheduled to be held from the 2nd to the 27th September (subject to confirmation).